 High School Students

-As you consider your college journey, one of the best sites to visit first is the Students and Parent Page of the Kentucky Higher Education Assistance Authority.
+As you consider your college journey, one of the best sites to visit first is the Families Page of the Kentucky Higher Education Assistance Authority.
 This page contains a variety of resources for planning, selecting and paying for college.

 The KentuckianaWorks College Access Center (KCAC) is a local 55,000 Degrees partner which can assist high school students and their parents with identifying local, state and national resources to help you plan and pay for college.

 This site provides much of the information students will need to apply for college in Kentucky.